samfoo/noobhack/readme.md

 --------------------

 Some people might (and I suspect *will*) consider noobhack cheating.
-However, before you start chuggin' a gallon of hater-ade, consider this:
+However, before you start chuggin' a gallon of haterade, consider this:

 * noobhack doesn't actual know anything other than what it sees on screen.
 * I spent more time working on noobhack than most people spend ascending.
 * ...
-* Screw you, it's not cheating!
+* Screw you, it's not cheating.